EBjerrum/scikit-mol/CONTRIBUTION.md

 ## Testing

 New transformer classes should be added to the pytest tests in the tests directory.
 A lot of tests are made general, and tests aspects of the transformers that are needed for sklearn compliance or other features.
 The transformer is then added to a fixture and can be added to the lists of transformer objects that are run by these test.
 Specific tests may also be necessary to set up.
 As exampe the assert_transformer_set_params needs a list of non-default parameters in order to set the set_params functionality of the object.
+Scikit-Learn has a check_estimator that we should strive to get to work, some classes of scikit-mol currently does not pass all tests.

 ## Notebooks